ordovice/batocera-switch/README.md

 ## UPGRADING OLDER VERSIONS OF THIS ADD-ON NOT INSTALLED WITH THE EASY INSTALL METHOD
 Delete the \system\switch folder and install this repo as normal.
 There are folders in the old install that will break this version.

-## V34 Users
-The Switch Add-On is no longer being supported or maintained for v34 of Batocera

 ## Reporting Issues
 Please use the controller issue templates for reporting controller issues.
 For other issues, provide as much information as possible, and if it's a launch issue, please be sure to include the es_launch_stdout.log and es_launch_stderr.log log files from \system\logs